- Applying for a casino licence

 Each licensed group pays a casino advisor(s) to help the group with the casino event.
 The group needs one or two advisors, depending on the location.
 AGLC registers advisors who make sure the group follows the rules for the event.
 AGLC gives each group a list of registered advisors.
 The group selects the advisor(s) it wishes to hire for the event.

 Not until a group completes a casino event, may it request another event.
 If the group chooses to continue, the group must complete this application:

 - Groups that had a casino event in the same region and quarter receive an equal share of proceeds.

 - The amount of proceeds varies among regions and quarters.

-- The AGLC provides casino proceeds by electronic funds transfer.
+- AGLC provides casino proceeds by electronic funds transfer.

-- Groups receive proceeds about six to eight weeks after the end of the quarter in which the group had its event.
-For example, a group that had an event in February receives money into its casino bank account by mid to late May.
+- Groups receive proceeds about six to eight weeks after the end of the quarter that the group had its event.
+For example, a group that had an event in February will receive money in its casino bank account by mid to late May.